kgavrilyuk/academic-kickstart/content/publication/actor_action.md

 	* "query" - the description of what human is doing throughout the whole video (see the paper for more details)

-## Code
-The code will be available after CVPR 2018 conference.